Update (): Both Coil and Flattr has discontinued their automatic browser-based monthly micro-payment subscription services.

 Scroll.com’s 5 USD-subscription only pays for a small list of large US-based news publishers.
 Coil’s Web Monetization standard-proposal is open to all websites and creators who can capture enough time and audience to make it worthwhile.

-The current version of the Coil browser extension just automatically starts paying any website that asks for it.
-The user has no control over the payments and can’t blacklist payments on a given domain without disabling the extension.
+The current version of the Coil browser extension automatically starts paying any website that asks for it.
+The user has no control over the payments and can’t blocklist payments on a given domain without disabling the extension.

 A continuous payment stream at Coil’s starting rate would total 260 USD in a month; far exceeding the 5 USD/month subscription fee.
 Coil will reduce the payment rate automatically when you’re nearing your monthly subscription limit to keep subscriber spending under the 5 USD threshold.
 This means creator that subscribers engage with early in their subscription cycle gets a bigger cut than those near the end.